Best Western Bayfront Inn

 Don't forget to visit the Old Jail Museum, which preserves the sheriff's living quarters, the prison's weaponry, and exhibits on the prisoners and their grisly stories.
 You'll also "meet" the famous historical Sheriff CJ Perry and be "processed" by costumed guides as a new prisoner.

-Take on the Old Town Trolley Tours when paying a visit to historic Old Town St. Augustine.
-This 70-minute narrated tour helps visitors explore over 500 years of St. Augustine history, with over 100 points of interest along the way.
+Chock-full of history and entertainment, Old Town St. Augustine serves as a hub for excellent tourism in St. Augustine.
+Visitor are invited to hop on the Old Town Trolley for a 70-minute narrated tour exploring over 500 years of St. Augustine history, with over 100 points of interest along the way.

-The Winery produces over 1 million bottles’ worth of wine each year, and their products can be found at stores throughout Florida.
-But this is where it all happens.
+The St. Augustine winery produces over one million bottles’ worth of wine each year, and their products can be found at stores throughout Florida.
 Complimentary wine tours are available seven days a week, and their “Cellar Upstairs” Wine, Jazz, & Blues Bar offers extended enjoyment.

 Dating back to 1893, Alligator Farm Zoological Park has evolved from its early days as a reptile exhibit to a full-fledged zoo in St. Augustine.
 Exhibits include not only alligators, but exotic birds and mammals, Komodo dragons, pythons, lemurs, and even a nice collection of fossils of animals found on the northeast Florida coast.